Mozambique: Economy

 Mozambique is one of the poorest and most underdeveloped countries in the world, even though between 1994 and 2006 its average annual GDP growth was approximately 8%.
+Since 2014/15 household real consumption has decreased significantly and a sharp rise in economic inequality has been observed.
 The IMF classifies Mozambique as a heavily indebted poor country.
 In a 2006 survey, three-quarters of Mozambicans said that in the past five years their economic position had remained the same or become worse.

-Mozambique's official currency is the metical (as of December 2022, US$1 is roughly equivalent to 64 meticals) The U.S. dollar, South African rand, and the euro are widely accepted and used in business transactions.
+Mozambique's official currency is the metical (in October 2023, US$1 was roughly equivalent to 64 meticals).
+The U.S. dollar, South African rand, and the euro are widely accepted and used in business transactions.
 The minimum legal salary is around US$60 per month.
 Mozambique is a member of the Southern African Development Community (SADC).
 The SADC free trade protocol is aimed at making the Southern African region more competitive by eliminating tariffs and other trade barriers.
 The World Bank in 2007 talked of Mozambique's 'blistering pace of economic growth'.
 A joint donor-government study in early 2007 said 'Mozambique is generally considered an aid success story.'

 Rebounding growth

 The resettlement of civil war refugees and successful economic reform have led to a high growth rate: the country enjoyed a remarkable recovery, achieving an average annual rate of economic growth of 8% between 1996 and 2006 and between 6–7% from 2006 to 2011.
 Rapid expansion in the future hinges on several major foreign investment projects, continued economic reform, and the revival of the agriculture, transportation, and tourism sectors.
 In 2013 about 80% of the population was employed in agriculture, the majority of whom were engaged in small-scale subsistence farming which still suffered from inadequate infrastructure, commercial networks, and investment.
 However, in 2012, more than 90% of Mozambique's arable land was still uncultivated.

-In 2013, a BBC article reported that starting in 2009, the Portuguese had been returning to Mozambique because of the growing economy in Mozambique and the poor economic situation in Portugal.
+In 2013, a BBC article reported that starting in 2009, there was increased Portuguese immigration to Mozambique due to the poor economic situation in Portugal.